Spanish Writing Training by Teleconference

 Helen Eby, owner of Gaucha Translations, is an ATA-certified translator (Spanish>English) and a certified DSHS Translator (English > Spanish) by the Washington State Department of Social and Health Services.
 Helen started out in Argentina, where she graduated as a teacher of English and Spanish for grades 1 to 7.
 She has always been interested in researching and teaching, and has started training programs for medical interpreters in Oregon, an online training program for Spanish translators who are seeking to be certified, and noticed that one of the prerequisites for many of these issues is good Spanish writing.
 That is why this program is launching.

-Ms. Guanipa is very active in the T&I community and has served on the Board of her local ATA Chapter, the Association of Translators and Interpreters of Florida (ATIF), first as Secretary, and later as Vice-president; she is a founding member and a contributor of The Savvy Newcomer, ATA’s renowned blog for new T&I professionals; a member of the Professional Development Committee of the ATA Spanish Language Division, and a reviewer of its quarterly newsletter, Intercambios.
+Ms. Guanipa is very active in the T&I community and has served on the Board of her local ATA Chapter, the Association of Translators and Interpreters of Florida (ATIF), first as Secretary, and later as Vice-president, ATA’s renowned blog for new T&I professionals; a member of the Professional Development Committee of the ATA Spanish Language Division, and a reviewer of its quarterly newsletter, Intercambios.

 Participants will have two types of interaction with the instructors: